M-trail/NSF_OAC/README.md

 - The algorithm runs for a maximum of $$200$$ generations, with each generation comprising a population of $$100$$ individuals.
 - The mutation rate is set at $$0.05$$.
 - To balance computational intensity with model accuracy, a sampling rate of $$0.2$$ seconds is employed, which has been deemed sufficient for calibrating the car-following model.

-The detailed guidelines and the sample code could be found [here](https://github.com/M-trail/NSF_OAC/tree/main/Data).

 ## People